Speenah/rit-mycourses-file-downloader/README.md

+I have no plans to continue this project since I no longer use Google Drive or Dropbox

 # RIT MyCourses File Saver
 An extension for Google Chrome that adds buttons to save files directly to Google Drive or Dropbox